MachineKomi/Yokai_Love_Tsumego/05_Database_Schema.md

   -- Progression
   affection_level INT NOT NULL DEFAULT 0 CHECK (affection_level >= 0 AND affection_level <= 100),
+  rank INT NOT NULL DEFAULT 1, -- Increased by Essence level INT NOT NULL DEFAULT 1, -- Increased by Mana/Aji essence_count INT NOT NULL DEFAULT 0, -- From duplicates

   is_favorite BOOLEAN DEFAULT FALSE, -- Who appears on the home screen

   unlocked_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(),